1 killed, 1 injured after explosion levels $2M Mooresville home owned by NFL player Caleb Farley

 “A loud boom, about five minutes to midnight,” Clay Wild, who was out for a morning walk, told Queen City News.
 “A gorgeous house, in all respects, I can’t believe it.”

 Queen City News observed some Mooresville ladder trucks and EMS vehicles leaving the scene around 7 a.m.
 Tuesday.
-NC State Bureau of Investigation and ATF agents remain at the scene.
+NC State Bureau of Investigation and ATF agents were at the scene.

 Farley is a cornerback for the Tennessee Titans and played college football at Virginia Tech before he was drafted by the Titans in the first round of the 2021 NFL Draft.